 The perk of this pillow is that you don’t need to attach it to anything to keep your head from moving, you have it all attached to you.
 You can move the support to the side or you can move it under your chin to keep your head from falling forward while resting – it’s really versatile in that sense.

 It interfered with my headphones when I had the pillow to one side of my head, but it was fine when the device was supporting my chin and stopping my head from falling forward.

 I understand that this pillow is supposed to put your head in a better position than a u-shaped neck pillow, but I think it’s still possible to have a stiff neck or strained muscles depending on how tight you wrap the scar-part of the pillow around your neck.

-I can see this being comfortable for a shorter flight or when I’m in a middle seat, I have a hard time personally seeing this work comfortably on a red eye or a longer flight where I’d like to sleep.
+I can see this being comfortable for a shorter flight or when I’m in a middle seat, I have a hard time personally seeing this work comfortably on a red-eye or a long flight where I’d like to sleep.
 I think there would be too much surrounding my neck and too much potential strain around my neck to be comfortable for a long haul.

 Overall, the trtl Travel Pillow got many more positive reviews than negative, but I wanted to highlight some of the common complaints in the negative.

 I do think it’s closer to an apparatus (or a “napparatus”) than a pillow with its design.
 It was easy to wash and dry but be sure you know how to put the plastic insert back inside the pillow correctly.

 See our take on other travel pillows.